 \section{Our Proposed Model}

-The architecture of the proposed FiBiNet++ is shown in Figure 1.We argue that current structure of FiBiNet ,especially bi-linear function,leads to large amount of unnecessary parameters.Therefore,the bi-linear function on SENet module in original FiBiNet is removed and only left branch of bi-linear function is kept.In addition, the linear part of FiBiNet helps its good performance while we find it's beneficial to remove it from FiBiNet++ model.These two changes on network structure directly decrease model size and we will discuss this in detail in section 3.5.

-As shown in Figure 1, the original feature embedding is first normalized before be sent to the following components.Then,bi-linear+ module models feature interactions and SENet+ module computes bit-wise feature importance.
+The architecture of the proposed FiBiNet++ is shown in Figure 1.
+The original feature embedding is first normalized before being sent to the following components.
+Then, Bi-linear+ module models feature interactions and SENet+ module computes bit-wise feature importance.
 The outputs of two branches are concatenated as input of the following MLP layers.